pduranti/mercadolibre.github.com/_posts/guide/for-sellers/orders/2012-05-15-giving-feedback-of-an-order.markdown

     <dt><a href="javascript:void(0)" onClick="goToByScroll('change-feedback')">Changing a previous feedback</a></dt>
   </dl>
 </div>

-##Overview {#overview}

-After completing a sale and a purchase, according to MercadoLibre’s rules, each part has to provide feedback about the transaction (an order).
-This feedback says if the order was fulfilled and the seller and buyer rate each other respectively.
-Seller’s and buyer’s score on MercadoLibre platform is calculated based on these ratings.

 ##Parameters {#parameters}
 - `fulfilled` — If the transaction was fulfilled.
 Paid, shipped and accepted by the buyer.
 Must be true or false.
 (REQUIRED)